afonic/rimage-k2/README.md

 First you need to download this plugin as well as the [System Plugin](https://github.com/afonic/rimage-system), install them using Joomla and enable them.
 Then set "sets" you want to use inside the K2 plugin's parameters.

-The options you have inside the K2 plugin are:
+The options you have for each set are:

 * *Set Name* The name of this set.
 This will be used to call the specific images later on.
 * *Set type* If this set refers to K2's item image or at the item's image gallery.